ChrstphrHll/npc_gen/students/Elia Veluthil.md

   int: 13
   str: 10
   wis: 13
-track: Exploration
-trait: I never pass up a friendly wager.
-trait1: Charming
-trait2: Unhurried
 year: 3
+guild: Burk
+partyID: 9
 ---
 # Elia Veluthil
 ---
 ### Description
 - 3rd year Firbolg Bard in Burk
-- wavy dirty blonde hair that's braided with blue ribbon (long), Pale Gray eyes, and Pale Green skin
+- wavy dirty blonde hair that's braided with blue ribbon (long), Amber eyes, and Pale Green skin
 - Is Charming and Unhurried, and has Perseverance as their ideal

 ### Organizations